yunpengn/blog/source/_posts/relational-operators.md

 Comparing the two approaches above, sorting-based approach would be better when there are many duplicates or the distribution of (hash) values is very non-uniform.
 A useful side effect of sorting-based approach is that the result would be sorted.
 Thus, sorting could be the standard implementation for projection in many systems.

 ## Join

+Since join could be the most expensive operator in relational algebra, it also becomes significantly necessary for us to figure out how to optimize it.
+Although we can say join is a cross product followed by a selection & projection.
+We really want to avoid executing the cross product in the actual implementation because that's going to be expensive.
+Here, we will discuss the following approaches to implement join:

+- _Simple nested loop:_ contains execution of cross product, would result in a time complexity of `O(M * N)`, where `M` and `N` are the number of pages for the two relations respectively.
+Depending on the position of the loop variable, one relation `R` would be called the _outer relation_, while the other relation `S` would be called the _inner relation_.
+- _Block-based nested loop:_ still contains execution of cross product, but utilize the buffer pages better.
+This would work when we could hold one smaller relation in the buffer.
+If we cannot fit the whole relation into buffer, we could split it into blocks.
+- _Index-based nest loop:_ no execution of cross product.
+However, this could only be possible when there is an index on one of the join attributes.
+The relation with indexed attribute would be the inner relation.
+In this way, we compare the outer tuple with the inner tuples in the matching partition only.
+Certainly, this approach would bring a nice performance when the index is clustered.
+In general, it would be better than the previous two approaches.
+- _Sort-merge join:_ no execution of croos product.
+This method would first do an external sorting to sort two relations on the joined attributes.
+Then, it would do a merging on the two relations since they are already sorted.
+Notice that the sorting step essentially enables the possibility of finding partitions.
+Then, similar to index-based nest loop, we could only search for tuples in the targeted partition.
+Sometimes, the relation could have already been sorted on the joined attribute.
+This would make sort-merge join even better.
+To make sure we do not miss any tuple, we have to be careful to implement the algorithm correctly so that two pointers (for two relations) are advancing in turn.
+If at least one relation involved can guarantee no duplicates on the join attribute (such as a key-foreign key join), the I/O costs for the merge step would be `O(M + N)` since we essentially just scan both relations once.
+This method can be further enhanced by blocked access and double buffering.
+- _Hash join:_ no execution of cross product.
+This method has two phases: first _partitioning phase_ to use hashing function to separate the relation into hash slots, second _probing phase_ similar to merging but using hash function to identify the corrsponding partition instead.
+It is necessary to use the same hash function `h` to hash both relations.
+In the probing phase, we would practically build an in-memory hash table for the targeted partition to speed up the process.
+The hash function for this in-memory hash table must be different from `h`.
+The I/O costs would therefore be around `3 * (M + N)`, or `O(M + N)`.
+If the partition overflow problem happens, one solution would be to apply the hash join technique recursively.
+	- _Hybrid hash join:_ a variant of hash join when more memory is available.
+In this enhanced method, we basically hold one partition of the outer relation `R` in memory rather than write it back to disk.
+When partitioning `S`, we would also perform the probing with the in-memory `R` directly.

+Now, we discuss join predicates of more general forms, such as inequality conditions or equality conditions over multiple attributes.

+- _Inequality conditions:_ requires a B+ tree index for index-based nested loop, hash join & sort-merge join will become inapplicable since we essentailly cannot find the corrsponding partition.
+- _Equality conditinos involving multiple attributes:_ build an index of multiple attributes for index-based nested loop, sort on multiple attributes for sort-merge join.

+## Set Operations

+Now, we discuss the following 4 set operations on two relations:

+- _Cross product:_ similar to join with no predicate(s), can use the algorithms mentioned in the last section.
+- _Intersection:_ similar to join with a large equality predicate on all attributes.
+- _Union:_ simply put two relations together and then eliminate duplicates, similar to the projection operation.
+- _Difference:_ implemented using a variant of union.

+In general, for union and difference, sort-merge and hash would still be two major approaches.

+## Aggregation

+## Errata

+- On Page 462, `combining the merging phase of sorting with the merging phase of the join` should be changed to `combining the sorting phase of the join with the merging phase of the join`.

 ## References